Join our private Facebook group here:

 Henry Chong: But we still have technical difficulties.

 David Tian: Right, but the vantage point of trust.
 So, you can hear or find out more about me at DavidTianPHD.com and we’ll have the show notes for however you’re listening to this.
 How can they get a hold of you, Henry?

 Henry Chong: You can find me on my website at HenryChong.com.

 Henry Chong: Yes, and you can find that on my website, too.

-Dr. David Tien: Alright, and we have a private Facebook group for the DTPHD podcast group.
+David Tian: Alright, and we have a private Facebook group for the DTPHD podcast group.
 You can find a link in the show notes and hope to see you there.
-Until next time, David Tien and Henry Chong, signing out.
+Until next time, David Tian and Henry Chong, signing out.